50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 • Marked as lost

-• Failing to attend school, work or duties.
+• Failing to attend school, work or duties as per scheduled task

 • Social media to avoid negative emotions.